ManuelBehrendt/Mera.jl/docs/src/01_particles_First_Inspection.md

 - the variable names from the descriptor file (if exist)

+The functions in **Mera** "know" the predefined particle variable names:
+- From >= ramses-version-2018: :vx, :vy, :vz, :mass, :family, :tag, :birth, :metals :var9,....
+- For  =< ramses-version-2017: :vx, :vy, :vz, :mass, :birth, :var6, :var7,....
+- Currently, the following variables are loaded by default (if exist): :level, :x, :y, :z, :id, :family, :tag.
+- The cpu number associated with the particles can be loaded with the variable names: :cpu or :varn1
-The functions in **Mera** "know" the predefined particle variable names: :vx, :vy, :vz, :mass, :age, :var6, :var7,....
-In a future version the variable names from the particle descriptor can be used by setting the field info.descriptor.useparticles = true .
+- In a future version the variable names from the particle descriptor can be used by setting the field info.descriptor.useparticles = true .

 Get an overview of the loaded particle properties: